thepirat000/Audit.NET/README.md

 ### Activity Trace

-To include the activy trace details from [System.Diagnostics.Activity](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.activity?view=net-8.0)
+To include the activity trace details from [System.Diagnostics.Activity](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.activity?view=net-8.0)
 API into the event, ensure that the `IncludeActivityTrace` configuration is set to `true`.
-Default is `false`.
+The default is `false`.

-It will include the current `Activity` operation name, ID, StartTime, along with associated Tags and Events.
+It will include the current `Activity` operation name, ID, and StartTime, along with associated Tags and Events.

 ```c#
 Audit.Core.Configuration.IncludeActivityTrace = true;